antarctica/ansible-php5/README.md

 If you do not want these facts to be set by this role, you **MUST** skip the **BARC_SET_MANIFEST** tag.
 No support is offered in this case, as other roles or use-cases may rely on this feature.
 Therefore you **SHOULD NOT** disable this feature.

+### Coexistence with PHP 7

+Coexistence with PHP 7 is not supported by this role.
+I.e. Applying the `php7` role alongside this role is not supported.
+Instead it is assumed machines will run either PHP 5 **OR** PHP 7.

+Upgrading from PHP 5 to PHP 7 is not supported by this role.
+Instead it is assumed machines will rebuilt with the new version.

+These issues are considered a limitation, see the *Limitations* section for more information.

 ### PHP version